eigenfoundation/ELIPs/template.md

 *[Explain why this proposal is necessary]*

 ## Features & Specification
-*[Introduction of any new features with detailed technical specifications for the upgrade]*
+*[Introduction of any new features including detailed technical specifications for the proposed upgrade]*

 ## Rationale
 *[Explanation for the reasoning behind design decisions]*